-ASM, a New York Limited Liability Company, was founded in February of 1982 and is wholly owned by its parent Atalanta Sosnoff Capital, LLC ("ASC").
-ASM is a registered investment adviser dedicated to providing quality, investment management services to its clients.
-ASC is a registered investment adviser retained by ASM as the sub adviser on all of its clients' accounts.
-All investment decisions, including broker-dealer selection, made on behalf of ASM's client accounts are made or given by members of ASC's Investment Committee and Fixed Income Committee.
+ASC, a New York Limited Liability Company, was founded in January of 1981 and is majority owned by its senior executives; Craig Steinberg, Robert Ruland, and Matthew Ward.
+The remaining minority ownership is held by Evercore Partners Services East, LLC, a wholly owned company of Evercore Partners Inc. ASC is a registered investment adviser dedicated to providing quality, separate account investment management services to its clients.
+All investment decisions are made on behalf of its client accounts by members of ASC's Investment Committee and Fixed Income Committee.

-ASM provides investment advisory services on a discretionary basis to separately managed accounts including individuals, trusts, tax exempt funds (such as pension, annuity and profit sharing plans), charitable organizations (such as endowments and foundations), State and Municipal government entities and corporations.
-The investment advisory services are provided based on written agreements between the client and ASM.
+ASC provides investment advisory services on a discretionary basis to separately managed accounts including individuals, trusts, tax exempt funds (such as pension, annuity and profit-sharing plans), charitable organizations (such as endowments and foundations), State and Municipal government entities and corporations.
+The investment advisory services are provided based on written agreements between the client and ASC.
 The investment advisory services include, without limitation, management of equity, balanced and fixed income portfolios.
-These services are provided by ASM based on the client's financial goals and objectives which are provided by the client.
+These services are provided by ASC based on the client's financial goals and objectives which are provided by the client.